Southampton-RSG/breccia-mapper/docs/source/4-general-usage.md

 4. Finally click `Submit`.

 :::{note}
-Activities can only be edited by administrators once they have been created.
+Once an ativity has been created, it can only be edited by administrators.
 :::

 ## Record Activity Attendance